License Info Page - Co-Termination License Model

 If the Organization is nearing the Co-term date for license expiration it will display a yellow 'Warning' message, as shown below.

 If the Organization is outside of licensing compliance because it has passed its Co-term date or has too many active devices it will display a red 'License Required' message.
 After 30 days of being outside of licensing compliance the Organization will be shut down and a warning message will be displayed across the top of the page that states 'This Organization has been disabled for non-payment.'
-The two screenshots below show the License Info state for an Organization that is simply over the current License Limit and an Organization that has passed the Co-term date, respectively.
+The two screenshots below show the License Info state for an Organization that has passed the Co-term date, and an Organization that is simply over the current License Limit, respectively.

 License Expiration and the Grace Period

 The License expiration line displays the current Co-term date for the Organization in addition to the number of days from now until that date.
 The Co-term date is the date at which all active licenses currently claimed to the Organization will expire.
 Once the Co-term date passes, all Organizations will automatically enter into a 30 day Grace Period.
 During this Grace Period the operation and management of devices in the Organization will not be affected and the Organization will be accessible normally.
 Once the end of the 30 day Grace Period has been reached the Organization will be shut down and devices in the organization will be non-operational.
 Additionally, Dashboard access will be restricted to only the Organization > Manage > License Info page to allow for new licensing to be claimed to the shutdown Organization.
 For more information about non-compliance and Organization shut down, please refer to to our License Problem - Out of Compliance article.